sergiotabanelli/mysqlnd_ms/docs/BOOK/QUICKSTART-AND-EXAMPLES/GLOBAL-TRANSACTION-IDS.md

 	}
 	...
 ```
-In previous example the last write stored GTID is relative to the used php `session_id`.
+In previous example the last write stored GTID is relative to the user php `session_id`.

 The [memcached_wkey](REFA:../PLUGIN-CONFIGURATION-FILE.md) directive is used in write consistency enforcing, it specify the id used to group keys that store corresponding write context informations.